Local Place Plans

 Submitting Local Place Plans

-Local Place Plans can be submitted at any time.
+Local Place Plans can be submitted at any time and will, once registered, be considered where relevant in the planning process.

 How to submit a Local Place Plan